crespohector/welcome-to-mod-7/README.md

 2. Both sides are responsible for getting equal time to review.
 3. Students are responsible to give and receive constructive feedback and commit to the exercise.
 4. IA’s will be jumping in rooms periodically to check progress and could possibly ask questions!
+5. Students will receive strikes if not commited to the exercise *(webcam is off, no discussions, etc)*

 ## Tips: